shahidmallaofficial/WHMCS-Database-Structure-Fixer/README.md

 ## ⚠️ Disclaimer

+> 💡 **Always take a full backup of your WHMCS database before using this tool!**
-> **Use at your own risk!** Always back up your database before running repair scripts.
-This tool is intended for developers and system administrators who understand the risks of database modification.
+> This tool is intended for developers and system administrators familiar with WHMCS and MySQL operations.
+Improper usage may result in data loss.